-Others start on the meditation path out of curiosity, they’re seeking something.
-Maybe they’re not sure what they’re seeking but they sense they’re missing a piece of the puzzle of life.
+Others start on the meditation path out of curiosity; they’re seeking something.
+Maybe they’re not sure what they’re seeking, but they sense they’re missing a piece of the puzzle of life.
 Some are looking for meaning, understanding or contentment.
-Others approach meditation from a philosophical or spiritual angle or they’re looking to improve their performance/develop themselves.
+Others approach meditation from a philosophical or spiritual angle, or they’re looking to improve their performance/develop themselves.

 How meditation works

-When we start meditating, we’re really just trying to stabilise our attention.
-Goldfish have a bad reputation for their short attention spans, but we’re not much better.
+When we start meditating, we’re just trying to stabilise our attention.
+Goldfish have a terrible reputation for their short attention spans, but we’re not much better.
 We’ve been trained to scatter our awareness across a wide variety of stimuli.
 We’re sold the lie of multi-tasking.
 We need more hands to juggle the number of balls we’re trying to pay attention to.

 We spend much of our lives lost in thought, not really paying attention to anything.
 And often, what does occupy our headspace is menial or trivial stuff like our shopping list, earworms or how someone is annoying us.

 So when we sit down to meditate, we’re practising paying attention.
 We’re reeling in our net of awareness.
 And this is where many of us give up.
 Suddenly trying to shift our attention from a million external things to just one thing can be hard.
-And paradoxically we can get anxious about taking our attention away from our work, our to-do list and our problems.
+And paradoxically, we can get anxious about taking our attention away from our work, our to-do list and our problems.
 We worry about forgetting our stress.

 Shifting our focus from the external to the internal can be likened to pulling the handbrake while driving on the freeway.
-It’s extreme, and that’s why we usually prepare the mind for meditation first though yoga and breathing techniques.
+It’s extreme, and that’s why we usually prepare the mind for meditation first through yoga and breathing techniques.
 We need to slow down before we come to a stop.

 If we continue and we’re able to sustain our attention, we can observe our experiences without attachment.
-We can see when we’re getting distracted, angry or annoyed, yet we can also see that it is just temporary.
+We can see when we’re getting distracted, angry or annoyed, yet we can also know that it is just temporary.
 We’re able to observe what happens without getting caught up in it or being so reactive.
-Imagine a movie projector, showing images of a fire on the screen.
+Imagine a movie projector showing images of a fire on the screen.
 The screen doesn’t get burnt.
 We can learn to detach from our negative experiences so that we don’t get burnt either.

 Going beyond thought

 When we rise above our ordinary consciousness and experience meta-awareness, we experience a sense of peace and calm.
-Our thoughts are still there but they don’t bother us as much.
+Our thoughts are still there, but they don’t bother us as much.
 We become less reactive, we become more circumspect, we can see the stories we’ve been telling ourselves and the workings of our ego.

 With regular practice, we drop into the state of awareness with more ease.
-It’s almost like we merge with the field of awareness or we become awareness itself.
+It’s almost like we merge with the field of awareness, or we become awareness itself.
 Everything that has ever or will ever happen to us occurs in our field of awareness.
 When we become meta-aware, we become the field of awareness in which everything is taking place.
 With meta-awareness, we experience a simultaneity of our awareness to encompass everything we’re experiencing in the moment.
 Our awareness expands.

 This expanded awareness gives us even more perspective.
 We can see our thoughts, emotions and problems as temporary objects in our field of awareness.
 And this broader perspective can be a source of great comfort during tough times.
 I love the following analogy to demonstrate the effect of expanded awareness: